hifi/keepassxc/README.md

 - Password strength meter
 - Using website favicons as entry icons
 - Merging of databases
-- Automatic reload when the database was changed externally
+- Automatic reload when the database changed on disk
-- KeePassHTTP support for use with [PassIFox](https://addons.mozilla.org/en-us/firefox/addon/passifox/) in Mozilla Firefox, [chromeIPass](https://chrome.google.com/webstore/detail/chromeipass/ompiailgknfdndiefoaoiligalphfdae) in Google Chrome or Chromium and [passafari](https://github.com/mmichaa/passafari.safariextension/) in Safari.
+- KeePassHTTP support for use with [PassIFox](https://addons.mozilla.org/en-us/firefox/addon/passifox/) in Mozilla Firefox and [chromeIPass](https://chrome.google.com/webstore/detail/chromeipass/ompiailgknfdndiefoaoiligalphfdae) in Google Chrome or Chromium, and [passafari](https://github.com/mmichaa/passafari.safariextension/) in Safari.
+- Support for [keepassxc-browser](https://github.com/varjolintu/keepassxc-browser) browser extension with [Native Messaging](https://developer.chrome.com/extensions/nativeMessaging).
 - Many bug fixes

 For a full list of features and changes, read the [CHANGELOG](CHANGELOG) document.